dapr/docs/daprdocs/content/en/reference/components-reference/supported-state-stores/setup-cockroachdb.md

 Create a file called `cockroachdb.yaml`, paste the following and replace the `<CONNECTION STRING>` value with your connection string.
 The connection string for CockroachDB follow the same standard for PostgreSQL connection string.
 For example, `"host=localhost user=root port=26257 connect_timeout=10 database=dapr_test"`.
 See the CockroachDB [documentation on database connections](https://www.cockroachlabs.com/docs/stable/connect-to-the-database.html) for information on how to define a connection string.

+If you want to also configure CockroachDB to store actors, add the `actorStateStore` option as in the example below.

 ```yaml
 apiVersion: dapr.io/v1alpha1